smit-vekariya/cheat-sheet/ai-ml-tools.md

 > 1. PyTorch:

-PyTorch is an open-source machine learning framework based on the Python programming language.
+PyTorch is primarily considered a deep learning framework rather than just a library, though it also functions as a library.
+While it offers a library of pre-built modules and functionalities, it also provides a higher-level structure and support for building and deploying deep learning models.
 It is primarily used for developing and training neural networks.
 PyTorch is known for its flexibility, ease of use, and dynamic computational graphs, which allow for efficient model optimization at runtime.

 PyTorch is primarily used for: